Student Health Center

 Common antibiotics, if prescribed by a physician.

-All over-the-counter medications are given at no charge.
-We have Tylenol, Advil, Aleve, Excedrin, Midol, Zyrtec, band-aides, Tums, Imodium, Benadryl, eye drops, Neosporin, hydrocortisone cream, etc.
+We offer common over-the-counter medications at a low cost or no charge such as: Tylenol, Advil, Aleve, Excedrin, Midol, Zyrtec, band-aids, Tums, Imodium, Benadryl, eye drops, Neosporin, hydrocortisone cream, etc.

 Phone: 405.491.6605 | Fax: 405-491-6683